 If an EU non-financial entity and its EU financial counterparties report to different trade repositories, and the non-financial entity becomes a small non-financial entity, ESMA requires that, unless the financial counterparties agree to become clients of the other trade repository, the small non-financial entity should transfer the reports of all its outstanding repos with the financial counterparties to their trade repositories.
-Moreover, if the non-financial entity ceases to be small in a subsequent year, unless it agrees to become a client of the other trade repositories, it should transfer the reports of all its outstanding repos with the financial counterparties back to its own trade repository.
+Moreover, if the non-financial entity ceases to be small in a subsequent year, unless it agrees to become a client of the other trade repositories, it should transfer the reports of all its outstanding repos with the financial entity ceases to be small in a subsequent year.
 See Q&A 8(d).